Guide

 Combine with other flags

-Docker images work with all other create flags:
+Docker images work with most other create flags:

 vmsan create \